Recent Articles:

 HIStalk Practice Announcements and Requests

-If you’re a HIStalk Practice, HIStalk, or HIStalk Connect sponsor exhibiting at MGMA, complete this form and I’ll include your company in our downloadable exhibitors guide.
-The conference kicks off October 30 in San Francisco.
+And speaking of MGMA: If you’re a HIStalk Practice, HIStalk, or HIStalk Connect sponsor exhibiting at MGMA, complete this form and I’ll include your company in our downloadable exhibitors guide.
+Today is pretty much your last chance to submit information, as I’ll be compiling the guide for publication over the next couple of days.

 Webinars